wxy20850606/wxy20850606.github.io/content/posts/2025/06/morning-routine.md

 1. Connect with Nature

 I love walking in nature; it feels like a form of meditation to me.
-It is hard to find nature since i am living in the city. so I prefer to walk just after sunrise. at 5 am, the streets and parks offer a quiet and peaceful atmosphere —it feels almost like walking in nature.
+It is hard to find nature since I am living in the city. so I prefer to walk just after sunrise. at 5 am, the streets and parks offer a quiet and peaceful atmosphere —it feels almost like walking in nature.